alexandergall/bf-sde-nixpkgs/README.md

       options.
 In this case, the user must disambiguate the choice by setting the `SDE_KERNEL_ID` environment variable to the desired kernel ID.

+If the environment variable `SDE_KERNEL_ID` is set, it overrides the value of the kernel release passed to the function.
+An error is thrown if the given kernel ID does not exist in the set `pkgs.kernel-modules`.

+#### <a name="modulesForKernel"></a>`modulesForKernel`

+The function takes a kernel release identifier as input and returns a derivation containing the matching kernel modules.
+It first calls [kernelIDFromRelease](#kernelIDFromRelease) and then returns the attribute of `pkgs.kernel-modules` for the resulting kernel ID.

 #### <a name="allPlatforms"></a>`allPlatforms`